cisagov/ScubaGear/baselines/aad.md

 2. Once ready to finish the migration, follow [these instructions ](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-authentication-methods-manage#finish-the-migration) and set the **Manage Migration** option to **Migration Complete**.

 #### MS.AAD.3.5v1, instructions:
-1. In the Azure portal, click **Security > Authentication methods**
+1. In **Azure Active Directory**, click **Security > Authentication methods**
 2. Click on the **SMS**, **Voice Call**, and **Email OTP** authentication methods and disable each of them.
 Their statuses should be **Enabled > No** on the **Authentication methods > Policies** page.

 #### MS.AAD.3.6v1, instructions:

 1. Create a conditional access policy that enforces phishing-resistant MFA for highly privileged roles.

 Follow the conditional access policy template below:

     Users > Include > Select users and groups > Directory roles > select each of the roles listed in the Highly Privileged Roles section at the top of this document